Press Releases

 “TPA is proud to support Rep. Grothman’s Stop the Baseline Bloat Act.
 The CBO’s baseline budget calculations should not include emergency spending and supplemental appropriations, nor increase them each year with inflation.
 Emergency spending is inherently a temporary measure, not spread out over 10 years.
 Removing this simple bias from the baseline budget will lower spending and promote long-term fiscal responsibility.” - David Williams, President, Taxpayers Protection Alliance

 "One-time emergency spending can artificially inflate the baseline produced by the Congressional Budget Office, creating the opportunity for lawmakers to use fake savings as an offset.
 We appreciate the efforts of Representative Glenn Grothman (R-WI) to improve the budget process and provide greater transparency by removing emergency spending from CBO's baseline."
-Maya MacGuineas, President of the Committee for a Reasonable Federal Budget
+Maya MacGuineas, President of the Committee for a Responsible Federal Budget

 -30-